munroegroup/munroegroup.github.com/_posts/2014-01-17-dont-use-email-write-a-blog-post.md

 still contains up to date information?
 They don't.
 Best case is that another email was sent as a follow up at some point that has updated information, and probably another one later.
-Chances are, the group of these emails has only succeeded in confusing the recipients rather than being of help, so that reply to the initial sender and ask for new, clearing instructions that replace anything sent previously.
+Chances are, the group of these emails has only succeeded in confusing the recipients rather than being of help, so they reply to the initial sender and ask for new, clearer instructions that replace anything sent previously.
 An endless loop occurs, continuing to negatively impact the directions being handed around.